qianglise/python-for-hpc/content/cupy.md

 Note that converting between cupy.ndarray and numpy.ndarray incurs data transfer between the host (CPU) device and the GPU device, which is costly in terms of performance.

-> [!NOTE]
-> Note that the device will be called <CUDA Device 0> even if you are on AMD GPUs.

 :::{note}
-Note that the device will be called <CUDA Device 0> even if you are on AMD GPUs.
+The device will be called <CUDA Device 0> even if you are on AMD GPUs.
 :::

 ## User-Defined Kernels

+Sometimes you need a specific GPU function or routine that is not provided by an existing library or tool.
+In these situation, you need to write a "custom kernel", i.e. a user-defined GPU kernel.
+Custom kernels written with CuPy only require a small snippet of C++, and CuPy automatically wraps and compiles it.
+Compiled binaries are then cached and reused in subsequent runs.

+CuPy has four types of custom kernels:

+- cupy.ElementwiseKernel: User-defined elementwise kernel
+- cupy.ReductionKernel: User-defined reduction kernel
+- cupy.RawKernel: User-defined custom kernel
+- cupy.fuse: Decorator that fuses a function

 ## CuPy vs Numpy/SciPy